aarce96/portfolio-generator/README.md

 # Portfolio Generator

 ## Purpose
-Using Node, I am creating a program that creates a HTML portfolio page.
+Using Node, this repo builds a program that creates a HTML portfolio page.
 The HTML portfolio page includes a title, an About Me section and a Work Section.

 ## Built With
 * JavaScript